skrey/yellow-extensions/documentation/README.md

 Yellow documentation
 ====================

-The [Yellow](https://github.com/markseu/yellowcms) documentation is **for web designers and developers**.
+The [Yellow](https://github.com/markseu/yellowcms) documentation is **for web designers**.
 It will help you making websites with Yellow.

 Overview
 --------